jhochwald/who_needs_wannacry_patches/README.md

 I tested the Script ([Gist](https://gist.github.com/jhochwald/666a0b51f2d13d62e63c9e4200168793)) abd this Tool only on Windows 10 based Clients and Windows Server 2016 based Servers.
 I never tested it on any other OS!
 I should run :-)

+<a name="source-code"></a>
 ### Source Code

 **I decided not to publish the code!**

+Some stuff is based on the commercial framework off [Enabling Technology](http://www.enatec.io) implementation.
+And Yep, I'm allowed to do that :)

-But again: The logic is based on the [Gist](https://gist.github.com/jhochwald/666a0b51f2d13d62e63c9e4200168793) I published.
-The only missing part is the UI.
+But again: Most of the logic is based on the [Gist](https://gist.github.com/jhochwald/666a0b51f2d13d62e63c9e4200168793) I published.

-#### Customization?
-This is not planned.
-If you honestly need any kind of customization, you will have to spend a few $!!!
-Contact me if this is sincerely needed.
-However, I think the general approach should fit in almost any cases!
-And if not: Use the Script.
-You can customize whatever you like.
+<a name="signed"></a>
 ### Signed

 The Executable and the Installer are signed with a valid certificate.
 So there shouldn't be any problems with virus scanners or the execution/installation.

+<a name="why-this-tool"></a>
 ### Why this tool

-Because the WannCryt aka WannaCry problem isn't solved and there are still unpatched systems.
+Because the EternalBlue (Related to WannCryt aka WannaCry) problem isn't solved and there are still unpatched systems.
+And some might just want to have a report to see that there network is secure.
+And as a benefit: A SMBv1 related reporting is also included.

 And some didn't (why ever) like Powershell!

+<a name="why-free"></a>
 ### Why Free

 Why not?
-Sometimes it feels great if you can help others.
-And it's not all about the Benjamin's all the time :-) And it took me just about an hour to put it all together.
-Most time was spent with this document and test everything.

-#### Donations
-If you want to donate something: Donate something to a good charity organization.

-On the other hand, buy me a drink if we ever meet :-)

-And Star the Script and/or this repository!
+<a name="warranty"></a>
 ### Warranty

-The code is provided 'as is,' with all possible faults, defects or errors, and without warranty of any kind.
+The Tool, the installer, and the code is provided 'as is,' with all possible faults, defects or errors, and without warranty of any kind.

+<a name="copyright"></a>
 ### Copyright

 (c) 2017 by Joerg Hochwald - [hochwald.net](http://hochwald.net)

+<a name="license"></a>
 ### License

 This tool, like the script, is general public domain.
-Even if I decided to keep the source closed.
+Even if I decided to keep the source of the tool closed.
+The source for most parts is availible.